BruceEckel/PolymorphismUnbound/presentation/slides.md

 # Code Reuse with Inheritance

 * Maybe conflating these should have been left to Smalltalk
-  * Some newer languages (Rust, Go?) explicitly disallowing it
+  * Some newer languages (Rust, Go) explicitly disallow it
   * Code reuse means embedding an object rather than inheriting

 ---